 “In my late teens/early 20s I suffered from depressive episodes and had been taking anti-depressive medication in order to manage it.
 I am now in my early 30s and originally decided to try Cognitive Behavioural Therapy (CBT) because everything else I had tried had been unsuccessful.
 I still find it hard to believe how successful therapy has been for me.
 CBT has enabled me to address my difficulties and I've managed to successfully come off my anti-depressive medication after being on them for more than 10 years.
 Undergoing CBT has truly been a life changing process for me.”

 Appointments are available both during the day and evenings.
-Referrals accepted for therapy with adults, children and from insurance companies.
+Referrals accepted for therapy with adults, children, couples and families.
+All major insurance companies are worked with.